SainiBimal/Attrition-Intelligence-Dashboard/README.md

 # Attrition-Intelligence-Dashboard

-This repository contains a comprehensive **HR Attrition Analysis** project created using **Power BI** for supporting analytics.
-The goal is to uncover the factors behind employee attrition and help HR teams make data-driven decisions to improve retention.

 The dataset includes employee-level data with attributes such as job role, department, income, satisfaction scores, tenure, and more.
 This dashboard breaks down attrition behavior using KPI cards, visuals, and advanced filters.